54sword/mongoose-ref-query/notes.md

 ## The All operator

-Each expression of the $all operator must be suttisfied by at least one element.
+Each expression of the $all operator must be suttisfied by at least one element (it doesn't have to be the same element).
 ( NOT all the elements must suttisfy all the expressions ) To pass an expression (and not the entire element specification) you must wrap it into an $elemMatch expression ( see examples below ).